wyvernglobal/junkNAS/README.md

 are synchronized, scale down or delete any extra controllers so a single endpoint remains managed by Kubernetes.

-For local testing without WireGuard, agents will probe a few sane defaults such as `host.containers.internal:8080`/`8088` and `127.0.0.1:8080`/`8088` before falling back to the overlay address.
-Set `JUNKNAS_CONTROLLER_URL` explicitly to skip probing when you know the correct endpoint.
+For local testing without WireGuard, agents will probe a few sane defaults—first `host.containers.internal:8088`/`127.0.0.1:8088`, then `host.containers.internal:8080`/`127.0.0.1:8080` —before falling back to the overlay address.
+If `JUNKNAS_CONTROLLER_URL` is set but unreachable, the agent now falls back to probing those addresses unless you set `JUNKNAS_CONTROLLER_URL_STRICT=1` to force the configured endpoint.

 ---